 Several affected players have started reporting on the Modern Warfare subreddit that when the game boots up every time, it changes the display resolution and changes the fullscreen resolution to fullscreen borderless.
 As mentioned, the render resolution also changes from 100 to 66.
-Whereas some other players have also mentioned that the same issue appears quite often.
-So, if you’re also getting irritated with this issue, you can follow all the possible workarounds mentioned below.
+At the same time, some other players have also mentioned that the same issue appears quite often.
+So, if you’re also getting irritated with this issue, you can follow all the workarounds mentioned below.

 Fix COD Warzone: Changes My Resolution and Fullscreen – Borderless